unicorn-bi/Unicorn-BCI-Core-Recorder/README.md

 ### 2. Record

 This button initiates or halts data recording.
-If data acquisition is not initiated data acquisition and recording are initiated; if data acquisition is running, the recording module is attached according to the current recording configuration.

 ### 3. Settings